 Portfolio Front Sheet This document includes the details of the learner and units to be completed.
 It incorporates a checklist for the assessor to ensure that the portfolio is complete.
-Learner Evidence Tracking Sheet This document is completed by the learner and presented with evidence for formal assessment to clearly show where evidence requirements have been met.
+Assessment Evidence Tracking Sheet This document is completed by the learner and presented with evidence for formal assessment to clearly show where evidence requirements within their portfolios have been met.
 Learner Evidence Authenticity Statement This form is completed by the learner to confirm that the work/evidence they have submitted is their own work and has been created by the learner.
 It also confirms that the learner understands that their results may be invalidated if they have submitted evidence that does not belong to them.
 Assessment Feedback Form A template for providing developmental feedback to learners following submission of an assessment.
-Individual Progress Record Allows you to record individual learner achievement for a unit.
-Witness Testimonial Form You may complete this form if you are a witness to a learner achieving criteria, by clearly listing or describing the evidence presented by the learner and linking to the Assessment Criteria met.
-Assessment Observation Record Form A task set for a particular unit may involve observing a learner.
-The Assessment Observation Record Form will allow you to summarise clearly the activities observed and the unit Assessment Criteria the learner met.
+These forms can also be utilised for both witness statements and observational feedback.
 Group Progress Record Allows you to record achievement of a unit by group.